 So despite occasional issues the Sonnar is a better performer than most peers with regards to out of focus rendering.

-A strong trait of the Sonnar is very pronounced and rapid transitions between planes of focus.
+A trait of the Sonnar is rapid transitions between planes of focus, with very pleasing transitions zones to boot.
 In focus subjects look unusually well separated against out of focus areas and the bokeh appears pronounced.
 This is obviously most apparent at wider apertures but even stopped down there’s surprisingly distinct and separated planes and with the increased definition in the focal plane this can lead to a very pleasant look at mid range apertures, even at a distance.
 To my eye these swift transitions contribute almost as much as the balanced bokeh to the overall look of the Sonnar in terms of depth of field.

 The one wrinkle to this characteristic is that it means more careful focusing is required compared to a lens with gentler transitions.
 This can be especially tricky with one of the least desirable traits the Sonnar has to offer…

-In challenging situations strong edges and nervousness can be seen in out of focus highlights, as demonstrated in the first example.
-Overall thought the ZM Sonnar tends to have very pleasant bokeh.
-Even in situations where other lenses often look messy, like in the second example.
+The ZM Sonnar offers better bokeh than many peers.
+In challenging situations strong edges and nervousness can be seen in out of focus highlights, especially wide open, as demonstrated in the example with the raspberry plant.
+But as can be observed in the other samples the ZM Sonnar tends to perform well, even in situations where other lenses often look messy, particularly if it’s shot stopped down slightly.

 Focus shift is when the point of focus moves backwards and forwards depending on the aperture setting despite not moving the focus ring.